ggerganov/imgui-ws/README.md

 - [ ] 32-bit vetex indices
 - [ ] Fix colors (there is some weird color offset in the browser)
 - [ ] Fix Safari's canvas event listeners
+- [ ] Rearrange code in a real library (currently, just it is just an example app)

 ## Dependencies